Cosmic Boy: "Threeboot" continuity

-In Legion of Super-Heroes vol. 5, #1, Cosmic Boy is the leader of the Legion of Super-Heroes.
-After seemingly destroying the Dominators' homeworld (he actually sends it to the Phantom Zone), Cosmic Boy is voted out of office, being replaced by Supergirl.
+In the fifth volume of Legion of Super-Heroes, Cosmic Boy is the leader of the Legion of Super-Heroes.
+After transporting the Dominators' homeworld to the Phantom Zone, seemingly destroying it, Cosmic Boy is voted out of office and replaced by Supergirl.
 He then joins a superhero team from the 41st century, who come back in time to offer him membership.